railsbridge-boston/railsbridge-boston/views/blog/2012_nov_recap_text.markdown

 Breen, Peter Jaros, Mauricio Linhares, Chris Houhoulis, Dylan Cashman, Jason Draper, Matt Griffin, Daniel Choi, and Jon Cheng.

+Thank you to the 7 TAs who took the time and care to prepare and deliver lectures to the workshop: Michael Durrant, Rebecca Nesson, Clara Raubertas, Andrew Kuklewicz, Liana Leahy, Dan Pickett, and Joseph Rodriguez.

 We also thank our incredible sponsors for supporting our mission and making this workshop possible by paying for our expenses and giving our students and volunteers great programming e-books: